jhmatthes/ED_runs/README.md

    compile_SAS_runs.R code.

-The ED_process_output/ directory contains some random bits and pieces of plotting code.
+The ED_process_output/ directory contains some random bits and pieces of plotting code (it's own github repository).

 The met_drivers/ directory contains the PalEON met drivers for ED.
 Within this directory the script process_paleon_met.R will format the PalEON Phase 1a met drivers for input into ED2.